📋

 What is a dataset?

-A dataset is the contents of a single database table, worksheet or defined view (like an excel sheet or table in a SQL database).
-It is stored in a data system and it is used for analysis, reporting or recording information.
+A is the contents of a single database table, worksheet or defined view (like an excel sheet or table in a SQL database).
+It is stored in a and it is used for analysis, reporting or recording information.
 We need to inventory both published (Available on the Open Data Portal) and unpublished (Available to departments but not on the Open Data Portal) datasets for this inventory.
 Luckily, you do not have to start from scratch, you can start with a list of your department's previously inventoried datasets.

 Where can I find the list of datasets?